dominikj111/Weaver-Desktop/docs/STRATEGIC_ANALYSIS.md

 - System management (hardware + services + packages)
 - Profile-driven configuration

-**Key Difference**: SystemWeaver doesn't manage windows; it launches fullscreen apps and gets out of the way.
+**Key Difference**: Weaver Desktop doesn't manage windows; it launches fullscreen apps and gets out of the way.
 This is perfect for kiosk/touch/SBC use cases where multi-window management is unnecessary complexity.

 **Similar to**: Kodi (media center), RetroPie (gaming), Home Assistant (automation) - all are "environments" without being traditional desktop environments.